crypto-hub/15618/final_writeup.md

 ## Future Work

 ### Multiple path search
-In the search phase of insert, we could construct multiple cuckoo paths in parallel.
-At each step, multiple victim keys are evicted and each key extending its own cukoo path.
-The search phase concludes when an empty slot it found in any of the paths.
-This has mainly two advantages : 1) Insert can find an emprty slot earlier which ultimately improves the throughput.
+In the search phase of insert, we can construct multiple cuckoo paths in parallel.
+At each step, multiple victim keys can be evicted and each key extends its own cukoo path.
+The search phase concludes when an empty slot it found in any of these paths.
+This has mainly two advantages : 1) Insert can find an emprty slot earlier, which ultimately improves the throughput.
 2) Insert can succeed before exceeding maximum number of displacements.
 ### Using SIMD for parallel lookups
 In lookup phase, when each key maps to 8 slots, the use of SIMD semantics in OMP can help us check these 8 slots in parallel.